TheShadowblast123/cmp-adaptive-freq/README.md

 The purpose of this is to give you more accurate results overtime, though it will also take in your mistakes too!
 This is a tool meant for writers

+it auto saves any update to word data on leaving a buffer, nvim or whenever focus is lost

+### Commands
+- :CmpAdaptiveFreqScanBuffer => scans current buffer and adds it to global and project data (warning, can be slow, use to get the data up quickly)
+- :CmpAdaptiveFreqDeleteGlobalData => deletes global data
+- :CmpAdaptiveFreqDeleteProjectData = > deletes current buffer's project data
+- all commands are large to ensure no accidents
 ## ⇁ Install
 - [neovim](https://github.com/neovim/neovim) 0.8.0+ required
 - [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) required